mozilla-services/tecken/docs/download.rst

 Note; symbols from Try builds is always tried last!
-So if there's a known symbol called ``foo.pdb/HEX/foo.sym`` and someone triggers a Try build (which uploads it symbols) with the exact same name (and build ID) and even if you use ``https://symbols.mozilla.org/foo.pdb/HEX/foo.sym?try`` the existing (non-Try build) symbol will be matched first.
+So if there's a known symbol called ``foo.pdb/HEX/foo.sym`` and someone triggers a Try build (which uploads its symbols) with the exact same name (and build ID) and even if you use ``https://symbols.mozilla.org/foo.pdb/HEX/foo.sym?try`` the existing (non-Try build) symbol will be matched first.